pbugnion/pascalbugnion.net/src/note-content/how-to-make-yourself-useful-as-a-middle-manager.md

 Sociological research suggests leaders have the potential to [elicit pro-social behaviour in their followers](https://www.sciencedirect.com/science/article/pii/S0167268118302063).
 This is a double-edged sword: you will find that people also [emulate behaviours you would rather they did not](https://www.sciencedirect.com/science/article/abs/pii/S1053535708001157).
 You should be cognisant of this and use it to build a high-performing team.

-How you role model will depend on the values your organisation holds, but broadly, you should behave as you want your team members to behave: show accountability and ownership for the work of the team, pass on credit but shoulder blame, empower your team members, encourage discussions and seek consensus, promote rational discourse.
+How you role model will depend on the values your organisation holds, but broadly, you should behave as you want your team members to behave: show accountability and ownership for the work of the team, pass on credit but shoulder blame, empower your team members, encourage discussions and seek consensus, build [trust](/notes/what-is-trust), promote rational discourse.

+Being a good role model requires being able to bring your best self to work.
+After all, if you aren't proud of who you are at work, you are not going to inspire anyone.
+I have found that the most common failure mode is a [lack of time](/notes/slack-makes-better-leaders): when I feel time-poor, I am more likely to feel under pressure and model the wrong behaviour.

 ![](./images/manager-1.jpg)